SEMINAR PRESENTATION

 But However Nevertheless,

-On the other hand By contrast
+On the other hand By

 REFFERRING TO VISUAL AIDS